jckarter/clay/doc/language-reference.md

     # Grammar
     EvalExpr -> "eval" Expression

-Like [eval statements], eval expressions provide access to the Clay parser at compile time, but in expression context.
+Like [eval statements](#evalstatements), eval expressions provide access to the Clay parser at compile time, but in expression context.
 The given expression is evaluated at compile time into a [static string](#staticstrings), and the result is parsed as an expression and evaluated in place of the `eval` form.

     // Example
     // XXX